nginxinc/nginx-amplify-doc/amplify-guide.md

 #### PHP-FPM metrics

 You can also monitor your PHP-FPM applications with NGINX Amplify.
+The agent should run in the same process environment as PHP-FPM, and be able to find the php-fpm processes with *ps(1)*, otherwise the PHP-FPM metric collection won't work.

 When the agent finds a PHP-FPM master process, it tries to auto-detect the path to the PHP-FPM configuration.
 When the PHP-FPM configuration is found, the agent will look up the pool definitions, and the corresponding `pm.status_path` directives.